fortysix2ahead/synophotos/docs/usage.md

   --help                  Show this message and exit.
 ```

-It takes one or more strings which are matched against all existing albums, including shared ones.
+It takes optionally one or more arguments which are considered parts of album names.
+If provided only albums which have
+matching names (case-insensitive) are included, including shared ones.
 All items from those albums will be downloaded to the
-provided destination folder. **Important: any .jpg files in the destination folder which are not contained in the given albums will be removed!**
+provided destination folder.

+**Important: any .jpg files in the destination folder which are not contained in the given albums will be removed!**

 ```
 ❯ synophotos sync -d ~/Temp holiday birthday